Technigo/project-chatbot/instructions.md

 ## Navigating this repository

-Music recommendation chatbot

-BOT: Welcome music lover, what’s your name?

-USER: Text input

-BOT: Nice to meet you, {userName}!
-What type of music are you in the mood for today?

-Options:

-- Moody
-- Calm
-- Energetic
-- Romantic

-USER: Selects one option.

-BOT: Pick a color

-Options:

-- Green
-- Blue
-- Red
-- Yellow

-USER: Selects one option.

-BOT: Then you should really listen to Artist - Song name.
-It’s the best song in the world!
-It should randomly select a song from an array with songs fitting the users selections.

 ### code/index.html

 In `code/index.html`, you'll find we've set up a small amount of code for you.
 The main things you'll need to focus on are: